VikOlliver/HA_Solar_State_Lamps/README.md

 These scripts use the [Sungrow WiNet S/WiNet S2 Extraction Tool](http://homeassistant.local:8123/hassio/addon/b3e7ace5_winet-extractor/info) to extract the status of a solar inverter system, though other sensors can certainly be used.
 I am no expert in YAML at this point, so apologies for the code.
 I took heavy inspiration from the "Powerhue" blueprint.

-The sensor used is defined in the "variables section".
-Unfortunately the variables are sometimes aspirational and hard-coded values are used simply because I have not yet learned enough YAML - "energy_lights" for example, I could nto get to work as a variable, so you'll need to change that manually.
+The sensor used is defined in the "variables" section.
+Unfortunately the variables are sometimes aspirational and hard-coded values are used simply because I have not yet learned enough YAML - "energy_lights" for example, I could not get to work as a variable for some reason, so you'll need to change that manually.

 <code>variables:
   power_sensor: sensor.sh15t_a2452418716_total_load_active_power